 Of course, the airgun shape itself is not ideal for clearing a drain, but I might build a contraption more suitable for purposes like this at some point.
 Certainly, compressed air worked quite well at unclogging the drain, and it doesn't involve crazy chemicals.

-Some years later, different house, same problem.
-But now we have YouTube!
-So this time, I took a video of the operation! |
+So this time, I took a video of the operation!

 Back to Air Gun page